tigrisFR/playground-file-tx/README.md

 As of now, everything is stored on the host environment disk.
 It uses:
   - Python3 + Flask
-  - SQL db for storing files metadata
+  - SQL db for storing files metadata, Users and Invite Codes
   - disk for file storage
   - JWT for auth